 RE has emerged as an important intervention to reduce the risks and consequences of sarcopenia.
-Researchers have documented several positive effects of RE, which include, but are not limited to, improved muscle strength, muscle performance (e.g., gait speed, sit-to-stand), and mitochondrial function, as well as reduced fat mass (Chen et al., 2021; Hurst et al., 2022; Law et al., 2016).
-Other potential effects from RE that are being investigated include improved appendicular (extremity) and skeletal muscle mass and reversal of lost type II muscle fibers among individuals with sarcopenia (Law et al., 2016; Long et al., 2023; Shen et al., 2023).
-Evidence-based guidelines suggest that RE programming should be based on the linear and systematic overload of the musculoskeletal system using exercise progression to promote muscle health (Yasuda, 2022).
+Researchers have documented several positive effects of RE, which include, but are not limited to, improved muscle strength, muscle performance (e.g., gait speed, sit-to-stand), mitochondrial function, and reduced fat mass (Chen et al., 2021; Hurst et al., 2022; Law et al., 2016).
+Other potential effects from RE that are being investigated include improved appendicular (extremity) and skeletal muscle mass and reversal of lost type II muscle fibers and motor units among individuals with sarcopenia (Law et al., 2016; Long et al., 2023; Nilwik et al. 2013; Shen et al., 2023).
+Evidencebased guidelines suggest that RE programming should be based on the linear and systematic overload of the musculoskeletal system using exercise progression to promote muscle health (Yasuda, 2022).
 An RE load of 65% or greater of the one repetition maximum (1RM) is recommended to stimulate muscle growth (Yasuda, 2022).

 The research has proposed different progressive RE programs for individuals with sarcopenia (Chen et al., 2021; Hurst et al., 2022; Law et al., 2016).
-These programs range from 2-3 sessions per week, an intensity range of 4-85% 1RM, 1-3 sets, and 6-15 repetitions per exercise (Table 3) (Chen et al., 2021; Hurst et al., 2022; Law et al., 2016).
-The professional should consider that the suggested RE programs reflect the SAID principle (specific adaptations to imposed demands) through a linear, progressive programming approach (Yasuda, 2022).
-The linear model allows time for the individual to adapt to the progressive overload or to regress if the exercise is too difficult.
+These programs range from two to three sessions per week, an intensity range of 40-85% 1RM, 1-3 sets, and 6-15 repetitions per exercise (Table 4) (Chen et al., 2021; Hurst et al., 2022; Law et al., 2016).
+The fitness professional should consider that the suggested RE programs reflect the SAID principle (specific adaptations to imposed demands) through a linear periodization programming approach (Yasuda, 2022).
+Linear periodization is a model designed to progressively increase the intensity of the training load while concurrently decreasing volume over a set period (Evans, 2019).
+This will allow time for the individual to adapt to the progressive overload or to regress if the exercise is too difficult.